African Americans in the Revolutionary War: Black Regiment of Rhode Island

 In 1778, Rhode Island was having trouble recruiting enough white men to meet the troop quotas set by the Continental Congress.
 The Rhode Island Assembly decided to adopt a suggestion by General Varnum and enlist enslaved men in 1st Rhode Island Regiment.
 Varnum had raised the idea in a letter to George Washington, who forwarded the letter to the governor of Rhode Island.
 On February 14, 1778, the Rhode Island Assembly voted to allow the enlistment of "every able-bodied negro, mulatto, or Indian man slave" who chose to do so, and that "every slave so enlisting shall, upon his passing muster before Colonel Christopher Greene, be immediately discharged from the service of his master or mistress, and be absolutely free...."
 The former owners of those slaves who'd enlisted, were to be compensated by the Assembly in an amount equal to the market value of the man who had been enslaved.

-A total of 88 men who had been enslaved enlisted in the regiment over the next four months, joined by some free Black men.
+A total of 88 men who had been enslaved enlisted in the regiment over the next four months, joined by some free Black men and local Native Americans.
 The regiment eventually totaled about 225 men; probably fewer than 140 were Black men.
 The 1st Rhode Island Regiment became the only regiment of the Continental Army to have segregated companies of Black soldiers.

 Under Colonel Greene, the regiment fought in the Battle of Rhode Island in August 1778.
 The regiment played a fairly minor but still-praised role in the battle.
 Its casualties were three killed, nine wounded, and eleven missing.
+It also fought in the Battle of Red Bank in New Jersey on October 22, 1777.
+There is a historical marker at the Red Bank Battlefield that tells the story of the African Americans who served with the regiment.

 Like most of the Continental Army, the regiment saw little action over the next few years, as the focus of the war had shifted to the south.
-In 1781, Greene and several of his Black soldiers were killed in a skirmish with Loyalists.
+In 1781, Greene and several of his Black soldiers were killed in a skirmish with Loyalists known as the Battle of Pine's Bridge.
 Greene's body was mutilated by the Loyalists, apparently as punishment for having led Black soldiers against them.
-Forty of the Black men in his unit were also killed.
-A Monument to the First Rhode Island Regiment memorializing the bravery of the Black soldiers that fought and died with Greene was erected in 1982 in Yorktown Heights, New York.
+(There is an eyewitness account of the desire for revenge expressed by Captain Gilbert Totten, one of De Lancey's Cowboys, after he had been briefly detained near Pine's Bridge several weeks before the battle and placed under a guard of Black soldiers.)
+Many of the Black men in his unit were also killed.
+A Monument to the First Rhode Island Regiment memorializing the bravery of the Black soldiers that fought and died with Greene was erected in 1982 at the Crompond Presbyterian Burying Ground in Yorktown Heights, New York.
+In the center of Yorktown Heights, the Pines Bridge Monument, dedicated in 2018, depicts Col. Christopher Greene and two of his soldiers—an African American and a Native American.